From under-vehicle scanning to AI: Vehant's evolution in security tech

 After the attack, the government took several steps to tighten security, and one of the products the government deployed was the under-vehicle scanning system.
 These systems were imported from the UK.

-“The cost of each [system] was Rs 1 crore,” says Kapil Bardeja, CEO and Co-founder of Vehant Technologies.
+“The cost of each [system] was Rs 1 crore,” says Kapil Bardeja, CEO and Co-founder of.

 The Ministry of Information Technology approached IIT-Delhi to make such products in India because of the substantial cost involved in importing.
 “That is how our journey began in the space,” says Bardeja.